-This is often referred to as transborder flow of personal data.
-It occurs when data are collected across national borders and or when data processing is offshored or outsourced to another country.
-Each country has its own rules on how such data must be treated and protected.
-If data processing is offshored, personal data should be removed where practicable so that only a pseudonymous ID number is used to link individual-level data with participants' identities.
+This is often referred to as a "trans-border transfer of personal data".
+It occurs when data are collected across national borders and or when data processing is offshored or outsourced to another country; for example when a client engages a researcher in another country to carry out a study using client supplied customer or service user data.
+Each country has its own rules on how such data must be treated and protected which researchers must comply with.
+Whilst this may seem complex, it helps if the compliance issues faced by researchers are broken down into three main issues: